pmb6tz/windows-desktop-switcher/README.md

 Note, CapsLock will function normally even when using it as a modifier.

-## Issues on Windows 1809/1903 Updates
+## Issues on Windows ≥1809/1903 Updates
-This project now relies on [VirtualDesktopAccessor.dll](https://github.com/Ciantic/VirtualDesktopAccessor).
-This binary is included in this repository for convenience, and was recently updated to work with the 1809/1903 updates.
+This project relies partly on [VirtualDesktopAccessor.dll](https://github.com/Ciantic/VirtualDesktopAccessor) (for moving windows to other desktops).
+This binary is included in this repository for convenience, and was recently updated to work with the ≥1809/1903 updates.

 This may cause instability for users running older versions of Windows.
-If this is the case, head over to the DLL project page and replace VirtualDesktopAccessor.dll with an older version.
+If this is the case, [download the older DLL](https://github.com/pmb6tz/windows-desktop-switcher/blob/5289a0968179638f6e946a4cb69723510abd0d19/virtual-desktop-accessor.dll), rename it to `VirtualDesktopAccessor.dll`, and overwrite the previous DLL.

+If a future Windows Update breaks the DLL again and updating your files from this repository doesn't work, you could try [building the DLL yourself](https://github.com/Ciantic/VirtualDesktopAccessor) (given that it was since updated by its' creators).

 ## Running
 [Install AutoHotkey](https://autohotkey.com/download/) v1.1 or later, then run the `desktop_switcher.ahk` script (open with AutoHotkey if prompted).